 - Does the paper engage with the ‘So what?’ and ‘Now what?’ questions?

 The amount of time reviewers spend on a paper varies.
 It usually takes me one or two evenings; other people I know have told me it takes them anything from a few hours to a few days.
 This often depends on the quality of the manuscript, too.
 The best and worst ones are easiest to process.
 On the other hand, promising but problematic papers often require extensive comments and a considerable investment in time.
 Personal reviewing styles are also different: some reviewers only offer broad comments, whereas others are more likely to micro-edit, and this will have an impact on turnaround time.
-Either way, it is reasonable to assume that a review will be returned to the journal between 6 and 8 weeks after the paper has been assigned to a reviewer.
+Either way, it is reasonable to assume that the journal will receive a review between 6 and 8 weeks after assigning a paper to a reviewer.

 The reviewer report